Family-friendly Activities in Dunedin

 5. Look Out for Seals, Sea Lions, Albatross and More on a Wildlife Cruise or Kayak Tour

 Spend some time out on the water with one of the wildlife cruises or tours on the Dunedin Harbour.
 Monarch Wildlife Tours offers half-day cruises running alongside the Otago Peninsula, where it’s possible to spot albatross at sea, giant sea lions, New Zealand fur seals, dolphins, penguins and much more!
+Find out more about Monarch Wildlife Tours on Viator and Tripadvisor.
 Alternatively, if you have active kids, go on a kayaking trip with Wild Earth Adventures to explore the coast and its inhabitants.
 Double kayaks are available, should you need to become chief paddler!

 Location: Dunedin Harbour